Real2Sim2Real Transfer for Control of Cable-driven Robots via a Differentiable Physics Engine: Real2Sim2Real Pipeline

 \subsection{Detachment Approach for Contact Gradients}

-We propose a ``detachment'' method to obtain nonzero gradients.
+Impulse-based dynamics can't be directly applied to differentiable simulations due to a zero gradient issue~\cite{werling2021fast}.
+We propose a ``detachment'' method to obtain nonzero gradients for contact parameters $e, \mu$.
 Passive forces, such as restitution and friction generate equal gradients in opposite directions, and gradients of these forces should not be backpropagated.
 The detach() function~\cite{detach} returns a new tensor detached from the computational graph, truncating the gradient propagation path.

 Our detachment method can be applied to learn the restitution $e$ and the force $F = mg - N$, which is shown in Algorithm~\ref{alg:detach_restitution}.
 The difference of speed ($\Delta v$) and position ($\Delta x$) at time ${t+1}$ and time $t$ are detached to stop the passive force gradient from backpropagating.
+Otherwise, the gradient would be $d x_{t+1}/ d e = 0.$

 The detachment approach is also used for learning friction parameters, as shown in Algorithm~\ref{alg:detach_mu}.
 We detach $\Delta v$ because the friction force is a passive force.
 We add the term $-\Delta p_f + \Delta p_f.detach()$ to pass the gradient to $\mu$ in the case where there is only static friction.
 This term guarantees that $\mu$ can always be updated by the gradient, no matter if the initial $\mu$ is higher or lower than the actual one.
-The evaluation of the contact gradients can be found in the appendix. \footnotemark[\value{footnote}]
+The evaluation of the contact gradients and integration with Time of Impact (ToI) computations can be found in the accompanying appendix available online\footnotemark[\value{footnote}].